FIRST – For the Inspiration and Recognition of Science and Technology

 Jr. FLL – Jr. FIRST LEGO League

-This program is for students in kindergarten through third grade, or ages six to nine years old.
+This program is for students in K through 4th, or ages 6 – 10 years old.
 Guided by adult caches, Jr. FLL students work with LEGO robots to solve challenges that they would face in the real world.
 This program helps to discover real-world math and science skills, as well as developing employment and life skills.

 FLL – FIRST LEGO League